rick/resume/boring-jorb-trophies-resume.md

 ### Experience

-##### Independent Consulting and Contracting (6/2021 - now; multiple years over the past two decades)
+##### Independent Consulting

-**Consultant** - Systems, project, and team consulting.
+**Consultant** _(6/2021 - now; multiple years over the past two decades)_ - Systems, project, and team consulting.
 Customers have significant production applications, forward progress has slowed.
 My focus is on changing high- and low-level processes, writing and changing systems directly alongside developers, and training in techniques to keep things moving rapidly (and safely) in the future.

 ##### [Clickety](https://clickety.app)